ramsayd/duncansdances/50_music.md

 Why is the website called Clear Beat?
 </div>
 <p>
-When we strtaed dancing we liked a clear beat, when we started to run a dance and set up the website I called it; clear beat.
+When we startaed dancing we liked a clear beat, when we started to run a dance and set up the website I called it; Clearbeat.
-</p><p>You will see from the review of the first year that just over half of our music is vocals, but generally not ones where the singer's voice drowns out the music.
+</p><p>From the review of the music just over half of our music is vocals, but generally not ones where the singer's voice drowns out the music.
 </p></article>